idcrook/shairport-sync-mqtt-display/circuitpython_char_lcd/README.md

 running
 =======

 Assumed music playing using AirPlay® (e.g. iTunes®), an MQTT broker, and `shairport-sync` with MQTT support are already online.
-Also assumes that `config.yaml` has been configured to match your home network environment.
+Also assumes that `config.toml` has been configured to match your home network environment.

 ```bash
 # this is the python virtual environment we installed into